The Ice Storm

 awake in the conquered bed, in the life

-that had been his, and theirs, till winter's blue
+that had been theirs, his too, till winter's blue

 fingers brandished the wind like a knife